-Phone Recordings Reveal Interrogation Of Gay Korean Soldiers In Alleged Witch-Hunt
+Phone Recordings Reveal Interrogation Of Gay Korean Soldiers

-A series of secret phone recordings in which a South Korean soldier is interrogated about his sexuality has emerged amid allegations the army's top general ordered a sweeping investigation into gay soldiers.
+“So if you lie to me, it’s not like we’re just going to let it slide.”

-The tape was released earlier this week by the Center for Military Human Rights Korea (MHRK), a Korean organization that advocates for gay soldiers.
-Last week, MHRK's director, Lim Tae-hoon, called for General Jang Jun-kyu, the Army chief of staff, to step down over claims he ordered a witch hunt against gay soldiers that has resulted in charges against at least 20 soldiers.
+The tape was released earlier this week by the Center for Military Human Rights Korea (MHRK), a Korean NGO that provides legal assistance to gay soldiers.
+Last week, the group’s director, Lim Tae-hoon, called for General Jang Jun-kyu, the Army chief of staff, to step down over claims he ordered a witch hunt against gay soldiers that has resulted in charges against at least 20 soldiers.

 Homosexuality is not a crime for civilians in South Korea, but in the military, it is prohibited and punishable with a year in prison.
 This has not changed even though the United States military, which has nearly 30,000 troops stationed in the country and provides training and shares bases with Korean soldiers, have allowed gay and lesbian soldiers to serve openly since 2011.
 Most South Korean men will spend some time living under the threat of prosecution if they have a same-sex relationship, since Korean law requires at least two years of military service for male citizens.

-Defense Ministry spokesperson Moon Sang-kyu said in an April 13 press briefing that the ministry was aware of MHRK's allegations and were looking into it.
-"We can, however, confirm that the general himself has never made such orders," he said.
+Defense Ministry spokesperson Moon Sang-kyu said in an April 13 press briefing that the ministry was aware of the group’s allegations and were looking into it.
+“We can, however, confirm that the general himself has never made such orders,” he said.
 A spokesperson for the US Army could not immediately comment on whether the US has raised the issue with Korean counterparts.

-The tape released by the MHRK appears to reveal ongoing investigations into several men.
-In the audio, a soldier is interrogated about his relationship with another soldier, including questions about sex, and pressed for information about other soldiers who may be gay.
+The tape, which was made public through Dot Face, a social video startup, appears to reveal ongoing investigations into several men currently serving in the military.
+In the audio, the NGO said an officer with the army’s investigation unit interrogated a soldier about his relationship with another soldier, asking him questions about sex, and pressed for information about other soldiers who may be gay.

 At one point, the investigator says he has “400 pages” of evidence about the soldier’s relationship.
 “It’s two books of A4 paper.
 Just by looking at that, you can totally see your relationship right away with this guy.
 So if you lie to me, it’s not like we’re just going to let it slide,” he says.